atomone-hub/genesis/CONSTITUTION.md

   transactions through a remote account on the other chain.
 - **Liberty**: “The condition of being free from oppressive restriction or control by a government or other power.”
-- **Liquid Staking**: A protocol that allows users to receive a tradeable derivative token in exchange for native staking tokens that are autonomously bonded by the protocol.
+- **Liquid Staking**: A protocol that allows users to receive a tradeable derivative token in exchange for native staking tokens that are autonomously bonded by the protocol or by delegated entity.
+These derivative tokens represent some claim on the underlying bonded tokens and may accrue rewards.
 - **Majority**: The specified percentage of affirmative votes (YES votes) among bonded ATONEs required for a proposal to be approved at the end of the voting period.
 This approval is contingent upon the voting participation meeting or